 As Sam returned to her office, she heard a commotion coming from Maria’s classroom.
 She paused at the classroom door to see what was happening.
 Her mouth fell open in surprise.
 Students were talking, interacting, and moving around the room.
 They seemed 100 percent engrossed.
 Sam assumed that Maria was leading an activity, but she had to look around the room to find Maria observing the class from the back.
 The students were leading the class on their own.
 This classroom did not look like any Sam had ever seen before; in fact, it looked more like a typical workplace environment with multiple teams engaged in projects.
 What could Maria be doing to make her classroom function that way?
 Sam made a mental note to talk to Maria to learn more."

 Thomas, Debby, "Conceptual and Theoretical Frame (Chapter Two of Classroom as Organization)" (2020).
-Faculty Publications - School of Business.
+Faculty Publications - College of Business.
 133.